 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-There are over a thousand square meters of beach extending the length of the entire campground and along the lakeshore to the wildlife center in a narrow band of coarse sand and grass.
-There are no lifeguards on duty.
+There are over a thousand square meters of beach extending the length of the entire campground.
+It continues along the lakeshore to the wildlife center in a narrow band of coarse sand and grass.

 The lake provides promising fishing opportunities for largemouth bass, rainbow trout, and carp.
 The two Vaseux “Lagoons” on the west side of Okanagan River above McIntyre dam are included in the April 1 to June 30 spring closure.
-Anyone fishing or angling in British Columbia must have an appropriate licence.
-For information about freshwater fishing, including regulations, restrictions and limits, please check the Freshwater Fishing Regulations Synopsis.

 There are viewing platforms in the Canadian Wildlife Service, Environment Canada Waterfowl Sanctuary just north of the campground.
 The platforms are at ground level along the boardwalk overlooking openings in the thick rushes.
 They are equipped with benches for bird watching and taking in the beautiful scenery.
 There is an enclosed two-storey viewing platform at the end of the boardwalk, also for bird watching.
 It affords a protected vantage point for viewing the variety of waterfowl on the lake.